Main Website

 New design trends you should be aware of

 The previous sections discuss the process of designing a typical app.
 In a field like design, it is impossible to not talk about new trends.
+A good design isn’t just aesthetically pleasing or functionally simple.

 It is difficult to access small buttons for every little function on the app.
 This is why both Android and iOS devices are built to respond well to swipe touch commands.
 Imagine how different your mobile experience would be if you had to press a button instead of swipe for viewing a set of pictures or simply opening a menu.

 Needless to say, adding swipe-enabled functions and areas improves the overall experience of a user.

-Designers must then try to enable swipe-enabled features within an app.
+Designers must then try to enable buttonless swipe-enabled features within an app wherever suitable.

 It’s not possible to enable swipe options for every screen of the app.
-However, adding swipe areas on high traffic screens can enhance user experience many times over.
+However, adding swipe areas on high traffic screens can enhance user experience manifold.

-Designing for bigger screens
+#2- Designing for bigger screens

 The screen size of premium smartphones has grown in the last few years.
 Mobile users in general prefer larger screens to enjoy a more wholesome experience.
 Given how many functions smartphones offer, it makes sense for users to prefer larger screens.
 This changes a lot of factors in mobile app design.

-Take for instance the fact that less than one fourth of a screen’s area is comfortably accessible to a user.
-This means designers have to create an impeccable mobile navigation system that is within the reach of a typical user.
+Take for instance the fact that less than one-fourth of a screen’s area is comfortably accessible to a user.
+This means designers must create an impeccable mobile navigation system that is within the reach of a typical user.
+Therefore, fitting action buttons within the reach of a user’s thumb has become the new thumb rule of design.

 Futuristic colors

-The use of earth colors like brown and green is slowly fading away.
+The use of earthy colors like brown and green is slowly fading away.
 Colors that don’t occur naturally such as purple, pink, and blue are now more commonly used in app design.
+This signals a movement towards the future.
+Designers prefer overloading apps with non-natural colors as a tactic to sell the app as being more futuristic and cutting edge.

 Another reason to choose non-natural vibrant colors is the ability of smartphones now to do them justice.
 Modern smartphone screens are able to depict futuristic colors and their gradients in all their glory.
-It thus makes sense to use the hardware quality available now to depict futuristic colors
+It thus makes sense to use the hardware quality available now to depict futuristic colors.

 How to design an app on AppMySite?

 The process we covered earlier is a general take on mobile app design.
 Any given mobile app design company would probably follow the same approach to app design.
+However, AppMySite’s no-code app creator platform redefines mobile app design and makes it more democratic and feasible for all.
+So, how does mobile app design on AppMySite differ?

-• App icon – Users are provided the option to upload their own app icon design or create one on AppMySite
+• App icon: Users are provided the option to upload their own app icon design or create one on AppMySite.

 In conclusion

-The final section covers the design of mobile apps on AppMySite.
+The final section covers the designing of mobile apps on AppMySite.
 The mobile app builder enables designers to focus on the design aspect without worrying about the development side.
 Any designer working in the industry would understand the obvious advantages of such a platform.

 Related Articles